Jack the Ripper: Murders

 The large number of attacks against women in the East End during this time adds uncertainty to how many victims were murdered by the same person.
 Eleven separate murders, stretching from 3 April 1888 to 13 February 1891, were included in a Metropolitan Police investigation and were known collectively in the police docket as the "Whitechapel murders".
 Opinions vary as to whether these murders should be linked to the same culprit, but five of the eleven Whitechapel murders, known as the "canonical five", are widely believed to be the work of the Ripper.
 Most experts point to deep slash wounds to the throat, followed by extensive abdominal and genital-area mutilation, the removal of internal organs, and progressive facial mutilations as the distinctive features of the Ripper's modus operandi.
 The first two cases in the Whitechapel murders file, those of Emma Elizabeth Smith and Martha Tabram, are not included in the canonical five.

 Smith was robbed and sexually assaulted in Osborn Street, Whitechapel, at approximately 1:30 am on 3 April 1888.
 She had been bludgeoned about the face and received a cut to her ear.
 A blunt object was also inserted into her vagina, rupturing her peritoneum.
 She developed peritonitis and died the following day at London Hospital.
 Smith stated that she had been attacked by two or three men, one of whom she described as a teenager.
 This attack was linked to the later murders by the press, but most authors attribute this murder to general East End gang violence unrelated to the Ripper case.

 Tabram was murdered on a staircase landing in George Yard, Whitechapel, on 7 August 1888; she had suffered 39 stab wounds to her throat, lungs, heart, liver, spleen, stomach, and abdomen, with additional knife wounds inflicted to her breasts and vagina.
 All but one of Tabram's wounds had been inflicted with a bladed instrument such as a penknife, and with one possible exception, all the wounds had been inflicted by a right-handed person.
-Tabram had not been raped.

 The savagery of the Tabram murder, the lack of an obvious motive, and the closeness of the location and date to the later canonical Ripper murders led police to link this murder to those later committed by Jack the Ripper.
 However, this murder differs from the later canonical murders because although Tabram had been repeatedly stabbed, she had not suffered any slash wounds to her throat or abdomen.
 Many experts do not connect Tabram's murder with the later murders because of this difference in the wound pattern.